Analysis: Answering key questions as the Kraken’s roster starts to take shape during NHL free agency

 Q: Is the team trying to save salary-cap space so ownership keeps more money?

-No, and if it were I’d be the first to tell you.
+A: No, and if it were I’d be the first to tell you.

 The Kraken is maximizing the dollars it allocates to preserve cap space for this season and further down the road.
 I’ve been told staffers have done projections in which opposing teams in a year or two will be hopelessly crushed up against a cap limit staying flat at $81.5 million.
 Think it’s bad now?
 Just wait.